By John Becker

 Whether you’re hosting videos on YouTube or sending them in sales prospecting emails, viewer retention is the biggest metric you want to see.

-• Are you getting shares, likes, or rewatches?
+- If you're using YouTube, are you getting shares, likes, or subscribers?

 You’re putting in all this work to produce these videos.
 You want to be sure you’re actually getting a return on your effort.